What you'll have at the end

 Tax CSV export:

-docker compose exec dca bitcoiners-dca tax-export --year 2026
+docker compose exec dca bitcoiners-dca export-tax-csv --year 2026

 Writes a UAE-format CSV to ./reports/ with date, exchange, pair, AED, BTC, fee.
 The format is what an accountant or auditor would want; FTA hasn't published a crypto-specific template yet but this covers all the fields they'll care about.

-The Free tier is genuinely useful — for a single-exchange AED 500/week DCA with hardware-wallet auto-withdraw it's probably all you need.
+The Free tier is genuinely useful — for a single-exchange AED 500/week DCA with manual on-chain sweeps to a hardware wallet it's probably all you need.
 Don't upgrade because the marketing page lists more features; upgrade if you specifically want one of them.

 Things you only get on Pro: